SQUADRON-LEADER/Solar-system-explorer/README.md

 GitHub: [https://github.com/SQUADRON-LEADER](https://github.com/SQUADRON-LEADER)

 ---

 ## ⭐ Support

-If you like this project, please give it a ⭐ on GitHub to support learning and open-source contributions.
+If you enjoyed exploring this project, give it a ⭐ on GitHub — it really helps!

 ---

-*Explore the universe, one planet at a time.* 🚀
+✨ *Learning space science doesn’t have to be boring — explore it interactiv